thermotools/thermopack/addon/pycThermopack/README.md

 # Introduction

-Python interface for Thermopack using ctypes (pyctp)
+Python interface for Thermopack using ctypes (thermopack)

 For examples on how to use, see [../pyExamples/](../pyExamples/README.md).
-Also the function headers of the EoS classes [../pyctp/](../pyctp), as well as the base class `thermo.py`, will help you understand what pyctp can do.
+Also the function headers of the EoS classes [../thermopack/](../thermopack), as well as the base class `thermo.py`, will help you understand what thermopack can do.

 Note that the files `../../libthermopack_export.version` (Linux) and